-The Kapost blog tells us that 60% of people are motivated to learn more about a product after reading about it.
 By giving your readers a taste of your new products and services, they will be inspired to learn more, so be sure to also include relevant links and information for them to continue their research.

 Writing email copy is difficult.
 It's important to be friendly, helpful, and straightforward.

 That's why Typeform really hit the nail on the head with this email.
 In the example below, you'll see that they're not only being relatable and honest, but they are also strategically taking advantage of their user's inactive status to position the outreach.
 And the challenge to look at their leaderboard is a nice secondary CTA that doesn't ask too much.

 Holiday marketing is a common type of lead nurturing.
 Both B2B and B2C companies take full advantage of running holiday-themed campaigns throughout the year.

 Square leverages the Valentine's Day holiday to encourage its recipients to take action with their own customers.
 They provide a helpful and powerful statistic to prove value, and keep it short and sweet.

 Duolingo taps into their users' affinity for learning by asking them to nominate a favorite teacher for a contest.
 This is a great way of engaging with your audience while providing a helpful and fun reason to click.

 They also make use of two different types of testimonials.
 They tell the reader to join "350,000 teachers" as well as including two quotes from teachers using the product.
 What a great use of social proof.